310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Tetora serious %}
 Yeah, we’ll do as told, so you can order us around.

 We won’t complain no matter what you throw at us.
-That’s probably the best way to go about it, anyway.
+That’s prolly the best way to go ‘bout it, anyway.
 {% endbubble %}

 {% bubble Midori v2 %}